Comparative Adjectives in English

 If you are learning English online, it is important to understand how to use comparative adjectives in your daily life.
-They help make your language more detailed for others to easily understand what you want to communicate.
+They help make your language more detailed so that others can easily understand what you want to communicate.

-In this reference, we will discuss what is a comparative adjective, provide examples of comparative adjectives in sentences, discuss exceptions and common mistakes, and provide a handy comparative adjectives list for you to use.
+In this article, we will discuss what a comparative adjective is, provide examples of comparative adjectives in sentences, discuss exceptions and common mistakes, and provide a handy comparative adjectives list for you to use.

-Comparative adjective definition: "a type of adjective that is used to compare two people, things, or places".
+Comparative adjective definition: a type of adjective used to compare two people, things, or places.
 It is used to describe the difference between two objects or qualities.

-We form comparative adjectives by adding the suffix -er to the adjective.
-For example, if you want to say something is big, you can use the comparative adjective "bigger.
+We form comparative adjectives by adding the suffix "-er" to short adjectives.
+For example, if you want to say something is big, you can use the comparative adjective "bigger."

 Comparative adjectives can be used in many different ways.
 Here are a few examples of comparative adjectives in sentences: